ComparativeGenomicsToolkit/cactus/README.md

 Cactus uses many different algorithms and individual code contributions, principally from Joel Armstrong, Glenn Hickey, Mark Diekhans and Benedict Paten.
 We are particularly grateful to:

 - Yung H. Tsin and Nima Norouzi for contributing their 3-edge connected components program code, which is crucial in constructing the cactus graph structure, see: Tsin,Y.H., "A simple 3-edge-connected component algorithm," Theory of Computing Systems, vol.40, No.2, 2007, pp.125-142.
-- Bob Harris for providing endless support for his LastZ pairwise, blast-like genome alignment tool.
+- Bob Harris for providing endless support for his [LastZ](https://github.com/lastz/lastz) pairwise, blast-like genome alignment tool.
+- Sneha Goenka and Yatish Turakhia for the [GPU-accelerated version of LastZ](https://github.com/ComparativeGenomicsToolkit/SegAlign).

 ## Setup